RandomStringOfWords.com or RSoW.com is my very own virtual oubliette that has been actively serving content since February 2000.

 I am interested in 3D graphics and animation and consider myself a very good 3d modeler, though as with all things I could be better.

-Oh and I program a bit as well. (it's what I have done for a liveing for over 20 years.
+Oh and I program a bit as well.
+It’s what I have done for a liveing for over 20 years.

 My life to date has been a good one - I can’t complain about anything.
 Right after high school my father got remarried, so I decided it was time for me to get out of the house so that he and his new wife could have a life together without me in the way..